hazzik/hazzik.github.io/about.md

 permalink: /about/
 ---
 <img src="/public/me.jpg" alt="Photo of Alexander Zaytsev" style="float:right">
-Alexander has over 7 years of experience in IT field, analysing, designing and developing .NET based enterprise applications using cutting-edge technologies.
-He graduated from one of the biggest technical universities in Russia – South Ural State University in 2008.
-He started to work as a professional developer while being the last year student.
+Alexander is an experienced full-stack .NET Developer.
+He develops high-quality complex solutions using .NET platform.
+He has more than 10 years of experience in C#, JavaScript, ASP.NET (MVC, Webforms, WebApi, WCF, etc.), Web Services, NHibernate, Entity Framework, LINQ, SQL, Windows Forms.
+He graduated from one of the biggest technical universities in Russia, South Ural State University, in 2008.

-He considers himself as a highly qualified expert in C# language and Microsoft .NET platform.
-He has expert level of knowledge and work experience with ASP.NET, Web Services, ASP.NET MVC 1-5, ASP.NET WebApi, NServiceBus, NHibernate, Entity Framework, LINQ, Windows Forms, including related technologies such as HTML, JavaScript and CSS.
+His clients include a variety of companies from small startups to large corporations.

-He demonstrates confident knowledge of the object-oriented programming and design, domain driven design (DDD), event sourcing and CQRS.
-He knows and applies design patterns (GoF, PoEEA), programming principles and best practices (SOLID, GRASP, CQS) in his day-to-day development.
+He’s a self-motivated and a team player.
+He manages his work time using the Pomodoro principle.

-In his work he uses the principles of Agile, Extreme Programming and Scrum.
-For day-to-day tasks, he uses Test-Driven Development (TDD) and pair programming.
+Writing a good, clean, and maintainable code is his passion.
+He practices Test Driven Development and Pair Programming to write a testable bug-free code that is easily understood by other developers.
+He applies design patterns, principles and best practices (such as GoF patterns, PoEEA, SOLID, and GRASP) to his code.
+He's a big fan of Domain Driven Design and CQRS principle.
+He's not afraid of large legacy codebases.

-He is an active member of open source and local development communities.
+He's an active member of Open Source .NET community.
+In total, his packages have been downloaded more than 3.5 million times from NuGet.
+“NHibernate 4.x Cookbook” book co-author.